ethanolchik/Kumiko-Oumae/README.md

 # What is Kumiko Oumae?

-Chorus, origionally Omega, is an open source discord bot providing many funcitonalities such as music, games and even moderation!
+Kumiko Oumae, is an open source discord bot providing many funcitonalities such as music, games and even moderation!

 **prefix**: `<>`